LinerSu/nyu-pl-sum19-rec/Class 07/README.md

    What, semester('Summer 19'),
    professor(given('Cory'), surname('Plock'))).
 ```
-Q: For each variable, what does it bind?
+For each variable, what does it bind?

 ## Execution Order
 - **Backward chaining**: given a goal (query) for some rules, backtracking is a way to backtrace and find some satisfiable facts/rules.